rozenmd/fridge-sensors/README.md

 ## Usage

-You get two ways of feeding this microservice data:
+You get two ways of feeding this micro-service data:

 1.  `POST` to http://localhost:3001/api the dataset (I provided this to match the requirements as much as possible):